 Seeking to learn more about the experience of my neighbors and how I participate in – and have benefited from – biased systems, I’ve read I’m Still Here: Black Dignity in a World Made for Whiteness by Austin Channing Brown and So You Want to Talk About Race. by Ijeoma Oluo.

-As a white person, I’ve been learning more about the notion of whiteness and the privileges I enjoy.
+As a white person, I’ve been learning more about whiteness and the privileges I enjoy.
 I commend the podcast Scene on Radio: Seeing White.
-I also was able to read an early edition of Me and My White Supremacy Workbook by Layla Saad.
-I look forward to the workbook being available to everyone in February 2020.
-It can be worked alone or with a group of white nonprofit executives striving toward anti-racism.
+I also read and “worked” Me and My White Supremacy Workbook by Layla F. Saad with a group of white nonprofit executives striving toward anti-racism.
 How To Be An Antiracist by Ibram X Kendi strengthened my commitment to anti-racism.

 In The Opposite of Hate: A Field Guide for Repairing Our Humanity, Sally Kohn offers a hopeful vision that, while hate is learned and even hard-wired into human nature, through intentional work and connection to one another, we can repair a broken humanity and ourselves at the same time.

 Let me know what you are reading so I can further my equity understanding.

 In addition to working at Maddox, I am currently a part-time graduate student at Vanderbilt Divinity School working on a masters in theological studies.
 Though going back to school again was a difficult decision, I felt it was important to broadening my perspective in a formal academic setting.
 I have a broad range of interests to pursue, but my the concentration of my studies will be religion and economic justice.

 I don’t have a lot of free time for reading, but I am slowly making my way through The Next American Revolution: Sustainable Activism for the 21st Century by Grace Lee Boggs.
 The book touches on political, economic, and environmental justice, but I’m also interested in her life as an Asian-American activist.